Vietnamese Coriander foliage

 A visually appealing and delicious culinary herb; perfect addition to gardens and patio containers; features green pointy foliage with interesting burgundy streaks; lemony flavor with a pepper punch, commonly used for salads, soups and stews

-Vietnamese Coriander is a perennial herb that is commonly grown for its edible qualities.
+Vietnamese Coriander is a perennial herb that is typically grown for its edible qualities.
 The fragrant pointy green leaves with prominent burgundy stripes are usually harvested from late spring to early fall.
 The leaves have a pleasant taste.

 The leaves are most often used in the following ways: